London Pathways Partnership

 Read More

-Mental health services across London manage community caseloads including 5,000-6,000 CORE-OM OPD cases, 200 IIRMS OPD cases, 100-150 Involvement and Inclusion cases, and 250 young adults in Newham, alongside prison OPD services with a total capacity of 230 spaces distributed among several prisons including HMP Aylesbury, Brixton, High Down, Standford Hill, and Swaleside.
+LPP jointly delivers services across London community and in prisons in the surrounding areas.
+These including community offender personality disorder (OPD) services, with consultation provided to 5,000-6,000 cases through the Core Offender Management (CORE-OM) service, 200 receiving direct intervention through our Intensive Intervention and Risk Management services (IIRMS) and 100-150 Involvement and Inclusion cases.
+We also provide a service to 250 young adults in Newham, through the Y2A service.
+Our prison OPD services have a total capacity of 230 spaces distributed among several prisons including HMPs Aylesbury, Brixton, High Down, Standford Hill, Swaleside and Thameside.

 1-9-25